natom24/BIOL7800/proposal.md

 5. Are there situations where we see positive benefit to predator systems?
 6. Does the species of algae matter in how organisms will react to the blooms?

+### Analysis:
+  * Use differential equations to model different strengths of algal blooms.
+  * Use differential equations to model predator prey systems and their relationship to one another, as well as how they are affected by algal blooms.
+  * Using differential equations, compare how more toxic species of algae can lead to changes compared to less toxic species.
+  * Using differential equations, compare more sensitive and less sensitive organisms to see how populations chnage as a result.

 ### Sources: